YunoHost/doc/whatsyunohost.md

 ### Security

 All the efforts have been made to keep YunoHost secure, and **communications encrypted**.
-You can read more about this subject on the related page :
+You can read more about this subject on the related page:
 [https://yunohost.org/security](/security)

 ---

-### What YunoHost is not ?
+### What YunoHost is not?

 Even if YunoHost can handle multiple domains and multiple users, it is **not meant to be a mutualized system**.